Skip to main content

 How To Make Your AWS EKS Cluster Use Fargate Using Pulumi And Golang

-At re:Invent, AWS introduced the ability to have EKS run pods on AWS Fargate, and Fargate is cheaper than hosting Kubernetes yourself.
-In the last post I created an EKS cluster, so let’s add this new capability to the cluster and remove the need to manage or provision infrastructure for our pods.
+At re:Invent, AWS introduced the ability to run EKS pods on AWS Fargate, and Fargate is cheaper than hosting Kubernetes yourself.
+In the last post I created an EKS cluster, so this one adds a Fargate profile to it.

 The complete project is available on GitHub.